glaunay/mongodet/README.md

 ## Introduction

 This project was developed during “Master Bioinformatique Moléculaire: Méthodes et Analyses” from Université Lyon 1: Claude Bernard.
 It was proposed by Mélanie Garnier, Guillaume Launay, Vincent Chaptal and Juliette Martin from IBCP.
-It’s purpose was to develop a NoSQL database with an user-friendly web interface of membrane detergents destined to be used by IBCP’s biologists.
+It’s purpose was to develop a NoSQL database with an user-friendly web interface of membrane detergents destined to be used by the designers of the Det.Belt project.

 ## Installation